-- A variation occurs in an episode of The Outer Limits (1995).
-At the beginning of the episode, an amnesiac man asks a woman for help, because he's being pursued by some MIBs'.
+- A variation occurs in The Outer Limits (1995) episode "Blank Slate".
+At the beginning of the episode, an amnesiac man asks a woman for help, because he's being pursued by some MIBs.
 Throughout the episode, as they're on the run he uploads some missing memories into his brain and discovers that at some point in the past he had been carrying out some questionable experiments.
 As he's about to upload his final memories, the woman tells him that maybe he shouldn't upload them, that maybe he erased those memories because he didn't want to remember them anymore, and he destroys them.
-Just, then the MIBs' catch up to them, and tell the man that his experiment on erasing memories was a success, and to go back to the lab and continue his research.
-When they they refuse, the MIB's overpower the couple, and the episode closes with the man having uploaded his memories and the woman strapped to a chair, begging him not experiment on her, only for him to say she should be thanking him for making her forget something she doesn't want to remember anymore.
+Just, then the MIBs catch up to them, and tell the man that his experiment on erasing memories was a success, and to go back to the lab and continue his research.
+When they refuse, the MIBs overpower the couple, and the episode closes with the man having uploaded his memories and the woman strapped to a chair, begging him not to experiment on her, only for him to say she should be thanking him for making her forget something she doesn't want to remember anymore.

 - This is part of The Reveal in Knights of the Old Republic: the player character is actually Darth Revan, who had his/her mind wiped by the Jedi Council to ensure that (s)he would no longer be a threat to the galaxy.
 Following this, the player can decide whether to remain heroic or else take over as the new Dark Lord of the Sith.

-- Mortal Kombat: Before the events of Mortal Kombat 3.
-Kabal was a member of Black Dragon who was victim of Shao Kahn's extermination forces and left for dead.
-He was disfigured, the reason why he has to use a gas mask permanently, and with his memories gone joining to Earthrealm forces against Shao Kahn.
-He eventually regained his memories after MK3, as seen in his next appearance in Mortal Kombat: Deception, in which he not just comes back to Black Dragon clan, he also wants to remake the organization from the ashes.
+- Mortal Kombat: Before the events of Mortal Kombat 3, Kabal was a member of Black Dragon who was a victim of Shao Kahn's extermination forces and left for dead.
+He was disfigured, the reason why he has to use a gas mask permanently, and with his memories gone joining the Earthrealm forces against Shao Kahn.
+He eventually regained his memories after MK3, as seen in his next appearance in Mortal Kombat: Deception, in which he not just comes back to the Black Dragon clan, he also wants to remake the organization from the ashes.

 - The twist of the emotional rollercoaster known as MySims SkyHeroes is that the player character used to be the chief enforcer for the evil Morcubus, before getting shot out of the sky and left amnesiac to be unwittingly picked up by the resistance against Morcubus.